Get the answers to some frequently asked questions about the change from Home Care Packages to Support at Home.

 Learn more about Support at Home with these documents from the Department of Health, Disability and Ageing.

-A fact sheet answering some frequently asked questions about the Support at Home program design.
+Fact sheets answering some frequently asked questions about the Support at Home program design.

 This booklet is aimed at older people and their families and carers.
 It contains information about the Support at Home program.